PatrickTourniaire/pypipeline/docs/source/index.rst

 Key Features
 ------------

-The current version of pypipeline is **v0.1.0** and supports the following features:
+The current version of ror is **v0.1.0** and supports the following features:

 * 🏗 **Forward Pipelines:** Supports simple forward passing pipelines with a separation of concern for each pipeline stage.
 * 🚀 **Robust ML Pipelines Faster:** Parallelize the work of an entire pipeline by developing stages independently which can be linked at the end.